King's Stairs Gardens

-King's Stairs Gardens is a riverside park in Bermondsey, London.
+King's Stairs Gardens is a riverside park in Bermondsey, London, named after the stairs used by King Edward III to access his manor house from the River Thames.
 It is bordered to the north by the River Thames and to the south by Jamaica Road (A200), the other side of which is Southwark Park.

 Beginnings

-In July 1947 the London County Council (LCC) declared Bermondsey a Reconstruction Area, and as part of wholesale post-war regeneration approved the idea of extending Southwark Park to the river.
+In July 1947, the London County Council (LCC) declared Bermondsey a reconstruction area and, as part of wholesale post-war regeneration, approved the idea of extending Southwark Park to the river.
 The idea of a link to the river pre-dated the Second World War by a few years, but the post-war need to reconstruct gave this aim more resonance.

-In January 1948 the LCC Planning Committee endorsed the policy of a park by the river at King's Stairs riverside.
+In January 1948, the LCC Planning Committee endorsed the policy of a park by the river at King's Stairs riverside.

-Putting the policy into practice proved to be a slow business because of a combination of objections by amongst others Bermondsey Council and local businesses.
-For instance in 1953 the County of London Plan was subject to an Inquiry and the Bermondsey and Rotherhithe Chamber of Commerce objected to the park extension.
+Putting the policy into practice proved to be a slow business because of a combination of objections from, among others, Bermondsey Council and local businesses.
+For instance, in 1953, the County of London Plan was subject to an Inquiry, and the Bermondsey and Rotherhithe Chambers of Commerce objected to the park extension.

-In September 1954 the Ministry of Housing approved the compulsory purchase of land in order to extend the park, but this took a few years to implement.
+In September 1954, the Ministry of Housing approved the compulsory purchase of land to extend the park, but this took a few years to implement.

-In 1960 the LCC approved a design for the King's Stairs riverside walk, which was opened in November 1962.
-In January 1963 the LCC approved the name King's Stairs Gardens.
+In 1960, the LCC approved a design for the King's Stairs riverside walk, which was opened in November 1962.
+In January 1963, the LCC approved the name King's Stairs Gardens.

-In 1964 the LCC agreed a grassed area to the south of The Angel public house.
-Again the implementation seems to have been delayed due to financial constraints, and it was not until 1968 that the Greater London Council (the successor body to the LCC) reappraised the site, and agreed to three green space additions.
+In 1964, the LCC agreed to a grassy area to the south of The Angel public house.
+Again, the implementation seems to have been delayed due to financial constraints, and it was not until 1968 that the Greater London Council (the successor body to the LCC) reappraised the site and agreed to three green space additions.
 These were finally completed by 1982, and it is in that form that King's Stairs Gardens still exists today.

 Queen Elizabeth II's Jubilee 1977

-For the Silver Jubilee of the reign of Queen Elizabeth II in 1977 a memorial stone was unveiled by Her Majesty on the banks of the River Thames in King's Stairs Gardens.
-To coincide with the Summer 2002 restoration works in nearby Southwark Park and to commemorate the Golden Jubilee, a new memorial stone was unveiled in King's Stairs Gardens by the Earl and Countess of Wessex.
+For the Silver Jubilee of the reign of Queen Elizabeth II in 1977, a memorial stone was unveiled by Her Majesty on the banks of the River Thames in King's Stairs Gardens.
+To coincide with the summer 2002 restoration works in nearby Southwark Park and to commemorate the Golden Jubilee, a new memorial stone was unveiled in King's Stairs Gardens by the Earl and Countess of Wessex.
 The Earl and Countess returned in 2012, on the occasion of the Queen’s Diamond Jubilee, to unveil an additional inscription.